mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 [Access restrictions](https://docs.microsoft.com/en-us/azure/app-service/networking-features#access-restrictions) allow you to build a list of allow and deny rules that are evaluated in priority order.
 It's similar to the network security group (NSG) feature in Azure networking.
 You can use this feature in an Azure App Service Environment (ASE).

 NSGs provide the ability to control network access within a virtual network.
 You don't have access to the VMs used to host the App Service Environment itself.
 They're in a subscription that Microsoft manages.
-However, you can restrict access to the apps in your App Service Environment (ASE) by setting NSGs on the subnet.
-[MSFT doccumentation](https://docs.microsoft.com/en-us/azure/app-service/environment/network-info#network-security-groups)
+However, **you can restrict access to the apps in your App Service Environment (ASE) by setting NSGs on the subnet.** [MSFT doccumentation](https://docs.microsoft.com/en-us/azure/app-service/environment/network-info#network-security-groups)

+VMs used to host App Service Environments (ASE) are in a subscription that Microsoft manages.
+Hence, you can't configure a NSG for your App Service Environment (ASE) VMs.

 #### Routing